-The 32-acre Miramichi estate in Greensboro is for sale for $750,000.
+The 32-acre Miramichi estate in Greensboro sold for $650,000 in November 2019.
 Benjamin Briggs, executive director of Preservation Greensboro, writes about the history of the property and its creators on the Preservation Greensboro website:

 Many of the region’s great gardens began as private rural estates that were away from the distractions and distresses of city life.
 Reynolda House for the Reynolds family of Winston Salem (1917), Cason and Virginia Callaway’s garden in Pine Mountain, Ga.
 (1952), and Lewis Ginter’s Botanical Garden in Richmond, Va.
 (1984), are all examples of early private gardens that grew to become major public destinations.